jwoa/jwacodes-old/src/content/posts/2020-05-13-typography.md

 ---
-title: Typography
 template: blog-post
-date: 2020-05-13 09:19
+title: DAIQUAN
-slug: /typography
+slug: /projects/daiquan
+date: 2021-03-07 19:50
+description: Machine learning that specializes in black culture
-featuredImage: /assets/alexander-andrews-zw07kvdahpw-unsplash.jpg
+featuredImage: /assets/daiquan_banner.png
-description: metaphorically make a deal with the devil
 ---
 \# When will that be?\
 \